tidewave-ai/tidewave_python/README.md

 ## Acknowledgements

-A thank you to Rob Hudson (@robhudson) for implementing the Django integration.
+A thank you to [Rob Hudson](https://github.com/robhudson) for implementing the Django integration.

 ## License